Reinforcement Learning from Human Feedback

 The largest decision on how to collect preference data is if the data should be rankings – i.e. relative ordering of model completions – or ratings – i.e. scores assigned to each piece of text.
 Common practice is to train on rankings, but ratings are often used as metadata and / or have been explored in related literature.

-The most common technique for collecting preferences is to use a Likert scale [4], which asks users to rate which response they prefer.
-For example, a 5 point Likert scale would look like the following:
+Although, the most common technique for collecting preferences is to use a Likert scale for relative rankings [7], which asks users to select which response they prefer in a group of completions.
+For example, a 5 point Likert scale would look like the following (note that, yes, a Likert scale uses a single integer to record the ranking, much like a rating, so it’s how the data is structured that is the core difference in the two ways of collecting preference data):

 Table 1: An example 5-wise Likert scale between two responses, A and B.